spacewalkproject/spacewalk-wiki/HowToPostgreSQLoverSSL.md

 === Java

-Java-based components (Tomcat, Taskomatic, and Rhn-search) require certificates to be stored in !TrustStore.
+Java-based components (Tomcat, Taskomatic, and Rhn-search) require certificates to be stored in TrustStore.
 Its default location `/etc/rhn/javatruststore.jks` can be overwritten by `java.ssl_truststore` option in `rhn.conf`.

-!TrustStore is manipulated by `keytool`.
-It expects key to be in DER format for import. !TrustSore needs password for creation/manipulation, not for access though.
+TrustStore is manipulated by `keytool`.
+It expects key to be in DER format for import.
+TrustSore needs password for creation/manipulation, not for access though.
 Follows example of importing authority certificate.

     {{{